Mirya R. Holman

 I am an Associate Professor of Political Science at Tulane University.

-My research interests focus on women and politics, local politics, research methods, and environmental politics.
+My research interests focus on American politics and public policy, with a focus on state and local politics, gender and politics, research methods, and environmental politics.

-My book, Women in Politics in the American City (Temple University Press) examines the effect of the female mayors and city council members on urban politics.
+My book, Women in Politics in the American City (Temple University Press) examines the effect of the women mayors and city council members on urban politics.
+I recently edited a volume on gender and political ambition: Good Reasons to Run

-I currently am researching gender and political ambition, how local politics change when cities encounter financial distresses, the role of religious beliefs in political attitudes and actions, gender and the 2016 election, and the pathways to political office, as well as a variety of other projects.
-My research used a variety of advanced methods, with a focus on experimental and survey research.
+Right now, I'm researching local appointed boards and commissions, children's political attitudes, how state legislatures make decisions about controversial policies like climate change, firearms, and sex ed, the partisan politics of #MeToo, gender and political communication, and the pathways to political office, as well as a variety of other projects.
+My research used a variety of advanced methods, with a focus on geographic, experimental, and survey research.

 Please feel free to contact me (mholman [at] tulane [dot] edu) if you would like access to any of my working papers or published work.